sisinflab/Ducho/docs/source/guide/quick_start.rst

     Pip: 23.1.2

-Please, refer to this [link](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for the official guidelines on how to install the nvidia toolkit on linux from scratch.
+Please, refer to this `link <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html>`_ for the official guidelines on how to install the nvidia toolkit on linux from scratch.

 Docker
 ^^^^^^^^^

 Docker is easily the best option to run any NVIDIA/CUDA-based framework, because it provides docker images with everything already setup for almost all your needs.

 First of all, you need to install the docker engine on your machine.
-Here is the official [link](https://docs.docker.com/engine/install/ubuntu/) for ubuntu.
-Then, for the sake of the demos provided in this repository, you might also need docker compose (here is a reference [link](https://docs.docker.com/compose/install/standalone/)).
+Here is the official `link <https://docs.docker.com/engine/install/ubuntu/>`_ for ubuntu.
+Then, for the sake of the demos provided in this repository, you might also need docker compose (here is a reference `link <https://docs.docker.com/compose/install/standalone/>`_).

 Quite conveniently, you can find several CUDA-equipped images on Docker Hub.
-You may refer to this [link](https://hub.docker.com/r/nvidia/cuda ).
-Depending on your CUDA version, you may also need to install nvidia-docker2 (in case, here is a [reference](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)).
+You may refer to this `link <https://hub.docker.com/r/nvidia/cuda>`_.
+Depending on your CUDA version, you may also need to install nvidia-docker2 (in case, here is a `reference <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_).

 To test if everything worked smoothly, pull and run a container from the following docker image through this command: